zan2azzhhh/Zhenhao_An-portfolio/critique-by-design.md

    (5) It is hard to identify the exact Y value.
 Identifying the exact Y cost value is not convenient, especially when bars are distant from the Y axis.
 To improve clarity, I would add light gray lines at 0.5, 1.5, 2.5, and 3.5 on the Y-axis, providing a reference for the cost of each product.

 4. Primary audiences

+The primary audience can be health and fitness enthusiasts who are pursuing a healthy lifestyle and may have limited budgets.
 I think this visualization is effective for reaching that audience.
-Because
+Although the design still needs to be improved, it at least lists a number of products in the X-axis that are good cheap protein resources, which aligns with the audience's priorities.

 5. Finally, how successful what this particular tool / scale at evaluating the data visualizations?
 How does this method compare to the Good Charts method?
 Is there anything missing?